Enhanced Endpoint Telemetry

 Query historical user and asset data

-When a suspicious event is detected on the endpoint, you can create a query to view all activity that occurred on the host prior to the event.
-The following section provides 2 queries that you can use to display users and assets associated with a process start event.
+When a suspicious event is detected on an endpoint, you can create a query to view all activity that occurred on the host prior to the event.
+You can use the queries in this section to display users and assets associated with a process start event.

 Find unique assets associated with a process